For more information click here http://www.learner.org/jnorth/monarch/

 Another fun fact: wood frog tadpoles can tell their brothers and sisters from other tadpoles.
 Behavior of the American Woodcock - It spends most of their time hidden in fields and on the forest floor, where they probe for earthworms.
 On spring nights, males perform very conspicuous displays, giving a buzzy peent call, then launching into the air.
 Their erratic display flight includes a distinctive, twittering flight sound and ends with a steep dive back to the ground.

 Habitat of the American Woodcock - it nests in young, shrubby, deciduous forests, old fields, and mixed forest-agricultural-urban areas across the eastern United States and southern Canada.
 They display in forest openings and old fields in the springtime, and they often use clearings for roosting in the summer.
 On the western edge of their range, they may depend on moist, wooded riverside areas and wet meadows in young woodlands.
 The American Woodcock spends the winter in similar habitats in southern part of breeding range, also moving into additional wintering habitat in Texas and on the southern edges of the Gulf States.
 A new lifer by sound but have yet to see one.
-Recorded the peent call on April 20, 2014 shortly after 9 pm yesterday evening.
-I found this Cabbage White at local business clinging to an inside window.
-There is still snow on the ground so I decided to take it home and feed it.
-Hopefully it will survive long enough so it can be released outdoors if it ever warms up.
-Identification: Upperside of wings white; forewing with black tip.
-Two submarginal black spots in female, one in male.
-Underside of hindwing and forewing apex evenly yellow-green or gray-green.
-Spring and fall short-day form is smaller, less yellow, with reduced black areas.
+Recorded the peent call on April 20, 2014 shortly after 9 pm yesterday evening. |

 My latest images on Flickr |